Frequently Asked Questions

-Please complete the form below to request a copy of a report.
 Records, when available, will be transmitted via secure e-mail.
 Please note that examination reports generally take between 10 and 12 weeks to complete.
 Reports will not be released if they are pending further investigation or are part of an ongoing legal proceeding.

 Please note that we do not have any records for deaths that occurred in Las Vegas or Clark County.

 Unfortunately, do to our high caseload, we aren't able to offer internships or interviews for people interested in becoming a medical examiner or death investigator.
 The National Association of Medical Examiners (NAME) has a great paper on what is required to get into our field of work.
 You can find it here.

 The Washoe County Regional Medical Examiner's Office does not issue Death Certificates.

 Death Certificates, when completed, may be obtained through the Washoe County Health District's Vital Records Office.
 Click the logo below to be taken to the Vital Records Office website.

 Depending on the circumstances of death and type of investigation, Death Certificates may require ten to twelve weeks for completion.